Polar Alignment with SharpCap Pro

 I think we can all agree that improving the accuracy of the telescope mount can improve our astrophotography images.
 A more accurate Polar alignment will be evident in your autoguiding graph, and in your individual image frames.

 Increase Your Accuracy without a PoleMaster

 My previous method of Polar Alignment involved using the Polar Finder app for a readout of the current night’s position for Polaris.
-While this method gave me good results, SharpCap can achieve a level of accuracy that rivals a PoleMaster device.
+While this method gave me good results, SharpCap can achieve a level of accuracy that rivals a QHY PoleMaster device.